Graeme S. Cumming

 Co-advisor: Lin Cassidy (2007), Matt Marsik (2008), Arpat Ozgul (2005), Jim Surdick (2005)

 Advisor: Leo Bruinzeel (2007-8), Xanic Rondon (2009-10), Felix Nchu (2010-11), Alta de Vos (2013-14), Kristine Maciejewski (2013-14), Eleonore Hellard (2014-2015).

 Baum, J., De Vos, A., and Cumming, G.S. (in press).
 Understanding spatial variation in the drivers of nature-based tourism and their influence on the sustainability of Private Land Conservation.
 Ecological Economics.

 Clements, H.S., and Cumming, G.S.
 (2017).
 Manager strategies and user demands: determinants of cultural ecosystem service bundles on private protected areas.
 Ecosystem Services.

-Cumming, G.S. (in press).
+Cumming, G.S.
+(2017).
 A review of social dilemmas and social-ecological traps in conservation and natural resource management.
 Conservation Letters.

 Cumming, G.S., and Maciejewski, K. (2017).
 Reconciling community ecology and ecosystem services: cultural services and benefits from birds in South African National Parks.
 Ecosystem Services.

 Cumming, G.S., and Peterson, G.D.
 (2017).
 Unifying research on social-ecological resilience and collapse.
 Trends in Ecology and Evolution.

 Henry, D.A.W., and Cumming, G.S.
 (2017).
 Can waterbirds with different movement, dietary and foraging functional traits occupy similar ecological niches?
 Landscape Ecology 32: 265-278.